jtatum2101/BloodHound/PROPOSAL.md

 #### Admin:
 - Full control over the website.
-- Can view all users on the website and have the option to delete their profile
+- Can view all users on the website and have the option to delete their profile.
 - Can view all record and have the option to edit or delete the record.
 - Can assign police officers to counties and remove them.
 - Can also add and remove counties to the systems.